apache/lucene-solr/solr/README.txt

     schemaless   : Schema-less example (schema is inferred from data during indexing) techproducts : Kitchen sink example providing comprehensive examples of Solr features

-For instance, if you want to run the Solr Could example, do:
+For instance, if you want to run the Solr Cloud example, do:

   bin/solr -e cloud